mircealungu/mircea/notes/thoughtstream.md

 I'd love to have a software engineering master's course where we look at modern technologies, especially the *hype-du-jour*, and discuss when do they make sense and when do they do not.
 And teach the students to disentangle the exaggeration from the actually useful.

 Intro lecture
-- historical technologies that everybody believed in that later turned out that were not as useful as hoped (formal verification, scrum, object-orientation, supercomputers, Map-Reduce, ORM, MongoDB, the Blockchain, etc.)
+- historical technologies that everybody believed in that later turned out that were not as useful as hoped (formal verification, scrum, object-orientation, supercomputers, Map-Reduce, ORM, MongoDB, the Blockchain for everything, etc.)

 Project
-- choose one of the technologies du jour, explain it, show where it works well, and write a critique, with counter-examples; e.g., going to the cloud <- coming from the cloud, lambda functions, etc.
+- choose one of the technologies du jour, explain it, show where it works well, and write a critique, with counter-examples; e.g., going to the cloud <- coming from the cloud, lambda functions, etc. DB as files. relational, document databases, etc.
-- possible topics at the moment, e.g.: generative AI, lambda functions, Elixir, statically typed Javascript (e.g. Typescript)
+- possible topics at the moment, e.g.: generative AI, lambda functions, Elixir, statically typed Javascript, data mesh,
 - for the projects where there's a product that hypes it (e.g. Xamarin) - take the website, and be able to criticize it
 - optional: prototype / find realistic case study